 Students are not allowed to bring in personal effects, e.g. toys, [unless the teacher has requested particular items].
-Electronic equipment such as an iPod, iTouch, iPad or iPhone or similar can only be brought and used if there is a written agreement between the school and the student's home.
-On a daily basis Grades 2-5 students are expected to bring in an iPad as a learning tool as part of the BYOD programme run in the upper primary grades of the school.
+Electronic equipment such as an iPod, iTouch, iPad, iPhone, or similar can only be brought and used if there is a written agreement between the school and the student's home.
+Daily Grades 2-5 students are expected to bring in an iPad as a learning tool as part of the BYOD programme run in the upper primary grades of the school.